 Landmark designations

-The building was one of the first official landmarks designated in 1958 by the then-new Commission on Chicago Architectural Landmarks, as well as one of the youngest landmarks so designated.
-Each building's lobby includes a metallic plaque in honor of this designation, which was dedicated in February 1960.
-The towers were added to the National Register of Historic Places (NRHP) in 1980.
+The towers were also added to the National Register of Historic Places (NRHP) in 1980.
 Although NRHP listings were generally required to be at least 50 years old, an exception was made for 860–880 Lake Shore Drive because of the towers' architectural significance.
 The NRHP designation also did not prevent unauthorized modifications to the structures.

 Media and awards

 The buildings received the Twenty-five Year Award from the AIA in 1976, in honor of the longevity of their design.
 In a poll of American architecture experts the same year, at least one expert ranked 860–880 Lake Shore Drive among the best structures in the United States.
 In June 2005, the United States Postal Service included the towers in the commemorative stamp program Masterworks of Modern Architecture, where they were listed as one of the "12 outstanding examples of modern buildings".
-In celebration of the 2018 Illinois Bicentennial, 860–880 Lake Shore Drive was selected as one of Illinois's 200 Great Places by the American Institute of Architects' Illinois chapter, AIA Illinois.
+In celebration of the 2018 Illinois Bicentennial, 860–880 Lake Shore Drive was selected as one of Illinois's 200 Great Places by the AIA's Illinois chapter, AIA Illinois.

 Architectural influence